Goals

 module, the pin index within the gpio group is used as the index.

 There is a neat performance trick that applies here.
-To identify which event is pending, the dispatcher scans the pending/status registers to find the first bit that is set.
-If you were implementing that scan in C, you might loop and shift/test each bit indvidually.
-A more streamlined version could do fancy bit twiddling, such as Kernighan's algorithm, or employ on a lookup table.
+To identify which gpio pin has a pending event, the dispatcher scans the status registers to find the first bit that is set.
+If you were implementing that scan in C, you might loop and shift/test each bit individually.
+A more streamlined version could do fancy bit twiddling, such as Kernighan's bit count algorithm, or employ on a lookup table.
 Such versions might take tens or even hundreds of cycles.

 A better way to implement is to drop down to assembly and leverage bitwise tricks to count leading zeros.
 We are using the hand-rolled assembly provided by gcc in software (__builtin_clz